adarshkoppamanjunath/data_compression/README.md

 - You need to have docker installed.
 - Run `docker build -t data_compression .` from `data_compression` folder.
 - Run `docker run --rm data_compression` from `data_compression` folder.

+## GitHub Action
+- Manually trigger .github/workflows/manual.yaml  to see the results